 Trying to regroup, Kiedis and Flea added guitarist Blackbyrd McKnight and drummer D.H.
 Peligro to the group, but this line up didn't work out.
 They then brought in guitarist John Frusciante and drummer Chad Smith and recorded Mother's Milk.
 They began attracting more fans and more media attention.
 MTV aired videos for two tracks—"Knock Me Down" and their cover of Steve Wonder's hit "Higher Ground."

 In 1989, Kiedis found himself in legal trouble for a post-concert incident.
 He was accused of sexual battery and indecent exposure after a concert in Virginia at George Mason University that April, according to a report in The New York Times.
 He later paid a fine.

-Working with producer Rick Rubin, the Red Hot Chili Peppers experienced a major career breakthrough with their next album BloodSugarSexMagik in 1991.
-The album sold more than 4 million copies, spurred on in part by such hits as “Under the Bridge,” “Give It Away,” and “Suck My Kiss.”
+Working with producer Rick Rubin, the Red Hot Chili Peppers experienced a major career breakthrough with their next album, BloodSugarSexMagik, in 1991.
+The album sold more than 4 million copies, due in no small part to hits like "Under the Bridge," "Give It Away" and "Suck My Kiss."
 Frusciante ended up leaving the group before it joined the alternative music tour Lollapalooza in 1992.

-After a few false starts, the Red Hot Chili Peppers eventually replaced Frusciante with guitarist Dave Navarro, once with Jane’s Addiction.
-This latest line up recorded 1995’s One Hot Minute, which went platinum.
-“Aeroplane” and “My Friends” were two of the biggest hits from the album.
+After a few false starts, the Chili Peppers eventually replaced Frusciante with guitarist Dave Navarro, once with Jane's Addiction.
+This latest lineup recorded 1995's One Hot Minute, which went platinum.
+"Aeroplane" and "My Friends" were two of the biggest hits from the album.